Marcus-Peterson/W.A.V.E.G.E.N/README.md

-W.A.V.E.G.E.N. - Weapon and Explosive Virtual Engineer using Generative Enhanced Neural networks Wavegen is a Standard Template Construct.
-Meaning it's both a system and a database.
+W.A.V.E.G.E.N. - Weapon and Explosive Virtual Engineer using Generative Enhanced Neural networks is a Standard Template Construct.
+Meaning it's both an intelligent system and a database.

 Wavegen uses artificial intelligence to design and give instructions on how to build weapons and explosives